 Childhood Adversity Can Change Your Brain

-It has been seen that childhood adversity changes the level of responsive of stress while potentially leading to a wide array of negative outcomes.
-It is very essential for these problems to be detected at a much earlier stage.
-The earliest it is detected, the better it is for the child.
-This does not only cause due to traumatic experiences like physical abuse, verbal abuse or mental abuse, witnessing violence at home or severe illnesses but also by chronic stress.
-These include family conflict, separation of parents, mental health of parents, poverty, neglect, use of drug in the family and a number of other reasons.
+It has been seen that childhood adversity changes the level of response to stress while potentially leading to a wide array of negative outcomes.
+It is very essential that you detect these problems at a much earlier stage.
+The earliest it is detected, the better it is for the child’s mental health.
+This does not only cause due by traumatic experiences like physical abuse, verbal abuse or mental abuse, witnessing violence at home, or severe illnesses but also by chronic stress.
+These include family conflict, separation of parents, the mental health of parents, poverty, neglect, use of drugs in the family, and a number of other reasons.

 Freud’s theory states that the negative factors faced at childhood lead to a greater impact of psychological development at a later stage.
 Anxiety in the forms of prominent anxiety, obsessions, panic attacks, and excessive worry are a few of the problems that result from childhood adversity.
 Unpredictable toxic stress in childhood leads to a constellation of chronic conditions at a later stage of life.
 Research says that the conditions release a hormone that shrinks the size of the hippocampus which is an area of the brain responsible for processing memory and emotion while managing stress.
 Hence, you must try to detect such conditions at the earliest, and treat them with care.